-“I am interested in the healing power of art, in experiencing where art and meditation meet.” – Noelle, facilitator of Vipasana Meditation practice and Painting For Life workshops at Union Square Studio
+“I am interested in the healing power of art, in experiencing where art and meditation meet.”–Noelle Imparato, facilitator of Vipasana Meditation practice, and Painting For LIFE workshops at Union Square Studio

 Noelle has practiced process-art painting with Michelle Cassou and Stewart Cobley, field pioneers in California and authors of “Life, Paint & Passion: Reclaiming the Magic of Spontaneous Expression.”
 She has led painting workshops since 1998.